updated October 2019

 Creamy Pumpkin Soup

-This lovely creamy pumpkin soup can be made with or without cream and bacon making it dairy, gluten and meat free.
+This lovely creamy pumpkin soup can be made with or without cream making it dairy, gluten and meat free.
 Delicious either way.

 1kg pumpkin flesh grated

 1 potato grated